Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 1. Prevention is the Best Medicine

 When it comes to removing pet hair from your couch, prevention will be the most effective.
 This includes brushing your pet regularly and taking them to a groomer if necessary.
 Different pets will need to be groomed more than others.
-If your pet is leaving massive amounts of hair around the house, they may need groomed more.
+If your pet is leaving massive amounts of hair around the house, then they may need to be groomed more.

 Some pets will need to be groomed more during specific periods.
 Most dogs and cats go through a shedding season when they will lose more hair than they would at other times.
 During these periods, it is essential to brush them more than you would otherwise.